-– a beacon designed for the 21st Century
+GB3UHF - beacons designed for the 21st Century

-beacon located at BT Fairseat on the North Downs in Kent (JO01EH).
-Providing a
+amateur radio beacons located at BT Fairseat on the North Downs in Kent

-service to amateur radio operators on two metres for over fifty years.
+(JO01EH).
+Providing a service to amateur radio operators on two metres for over

-The beacon is continuing to provide a service to amateur radio and
+The beacons continue to provide a service to amateur radio and

-professionals alike, for the study of long distance VHF propagation, equipment
+professionals alike, for the study of long distance VHF and UHF propagation,

-and antenna system performance evaluation and checking, and scientific studies,
+equipment and antenna system performance evaluation and checking, and

 The Fairseat site at a height of 205m ASL is located approximately 10 kms